fkarg/fkarg.github.io/staged/idea-makers.md

 and most (STEM) people enjoy learning additional weird details.

 Of course, he explains various details about his wolfram language when possible.
-While I've used it before (like probably every student with a STEM major), I was not aware of how powerful the language was currently is, or even what the goals were.
+While I have used it before (like probably every student with a STEM major), I was not aware of how powerful the language was currently is, or even what the goals were.
 It inspired me to read through what the wolfram language is capable of today, and I learned quite a few interesting bits there.

 These are both indirect takeaways.
-The reason might be because it has been some time since I have read the book, and these are the biggest ones I still notice.
+This is probably because it has been some time since I have read the book, and these are the biggest I still notice.

 ## Criticism
 I enjoyed reading it.
 And I enjoyed sharing the content.
-This could have been in part because I'm generally interested in the history of things, especially technical ones or the history of scientific progress.
-But I believe even if not specifically interested in history, an interest in science will still be rewarded generously here.
+This could have been in part because I'm generally interested in the history of things, especially technical ones and the history of scientific progress.
+Even if not specifically interested in history, an interest in science is still rewarded generously here.

 The many references to the Wolfram language were close to be annoying.
 But I can see that this is just part of the point of view from Stephen Wolfram.